 export OPENCLAW_IMAGE_PIP_PACKAGES="requests==2.32.5 humanize==4.14.0" - Bake Playwright Chromium:

-export OPENCLAW_INSTALL_BROWSER=1, or use the official-browserimage tag - Or install Playwright browsers into a persisted volume:
+export OPENCLAW_INSTALL_BROWSER=1, or use the official-browserimage tag - Persist browser downloads and caches: use

 OPENCLAW_HOME_VOLUMEorOPENCLAW_EXTRA_MOUNTS.
 OpenClaw auto-detects the image’s Playwright-managed Chromium on Linux.